 In sunnier times, one bright Easter morning, my daughter opened a strange present in her basket.
 It was Slamwich!

-The Slamwich game, complete with Lunch Box
+The Slamwich game, complete with Lunch Box for easy transport and storage |

 This game had always existed in my periphery.
 I knew of it, but never about it.
 From the instructions it sounded like a commercialized form of Slapjack.
 Everyone’s played Slapjack, the kids love Slapjack.
 No childhood is complete without looking for those lovable jacks to slap.